A data structure for monomial ideals with applications to signature Gr\"obner bases: Application to Signature Gröbner Bases

 The two criteria in Lemma \ref{lem:sig} are called the {\em syzygy} and {\em Koszul} criteria in the literature and involve performing a monomial membership test.
-Applying them during the run of a signature-based Gröbner basis algorithm is where MDDs can be utilized.
-We refer to Algorithm \ref{algo:sgb} for a precise description of an algorithm using these criteria together with MDDs.
+Applying them during the run of a signature-based Gröbner basis algorithm is where MDDs can be utilized, as described in Algorithm~\ref{algo:sgb}.

 A natural question regarding Algorithm \ref{algo:sgb} is which element of minimal signature to choose in line \ref{ln:choose} if there are multiple choices with the same signature.
 In sGB algorithms, this is handled by a procedure called {\em rewriting} which involves further monomial divisibility checks \cite[Section 7]{EderFaugere_2017} that are slightly more involved than checking membership in a monomial ideal.
 How to combine this rewriting procedure with MDDs will be the subject of future work.